Jeep Avenger Review 2023 | Top Gear

 What's the verdict?

 Well, who'da thunk it?
 Jeep has built an excellent city car.
-Like any decent EV the powertrain is silent, smooth and locally emissions-free.
-It qualifies for various cheap parking and congestion-zone incentives.
+Like any decent EV the powertrain is silent and smooth, and it qualifies for various cheap parking and congestion-zone incentives.
 It's small and manoeuvrable and the boxy outline helps you judge the corners.
 The bash-resistant exterior and speedbump-happy suspension calm your nerves.

 That's not all, mind.
 It has OK range and quick-enough rapid charging, so its long-distance compass is perfectly tolerable.
-And the cruising manners are fine.
-It's actually fairly chuckable in corners, even bumpy ones.
+The cruising manners are fine, and it’s even fairly chuckable in corners.
 Thank the small size and long-travel suspension.

 So enjoy the irony.
-A car designed to work reasonably well in one environment, moderate off-road trails, ends up working really well in its precise opposite.
+A car designed to work reasonably well on moderate off-road trails, ends up working really well in its precise opposite.
 Not, of course, that Jeep didn't know that all along.

 The Rivals